tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 If DFU mode was started correctly, the unbootable Mac will show up on your second computer as an `Apple, Inc. Mobile Device (DFU Mode)` in `lsusb` on Linux or System Information on macOS.
 If you see `Apple, Inc. Apple Mobile Device [Recovery Mode]` instead (or nothing), the procedure was not followed correctly and you need to try again.

 Open a terminal on your second computer and, if you are on Linux and didn't install the udev rules (which Nix did not), start `usbmuxd` in the background by running it without any arguments.
 Then, ask `idevicerestore` to restore the firmware by using the `--latest` flag.
-If you wish to erase the disk either because the restore didn't work or because you want to start with a clean slate, use the `--erase` flag also.
+If you wish to erase the disk either because the revive didn't work or because you want to start with a clean slate, use the `--erase` flag also.

 ```
 # sudo usbmuxd/bin/usbmuxd # Linux only